 6. Collect Google reviews via SMS

 You may be surprised, but the stats confirm that SMS messages have a whopping 98% open rate, and 90% of them are read within 3 minutes.

 On the other hand, this is not that surprising.
 These days mobile devices are like people’s third hands!
 So, requesting a review via messaging can improve the customer experience and the likeliness of getting a business review.

 The fact that you have their phone number makes the review request even more personal.
 You can just drop a simple request sentence and your review URL.

 Once you have created the Google review link and generated reviews on your Google My Business location, you can embed Google reviews to showcase the actual experiences of your customers on your website.

 You can create a dedicated testimonials page and display these reviews, so your potential customers can easily gain trust in your company and quickly make the decision to purchase from you.

-Here is a demo on how the Google reviews feed looks like on a website and the options to customize and make sure the design fits your website layout.
+Here is a demo of what the Google reviews feed looks on a website and the options to customize and ensure the design fits your website layout.